mdjbru-teaching-material/turku_course/index.md

 # Where and when is it taking place?

 The course will take place in the Genetics seminar room in Pharmacity (Turku, Finland) from the 21st to the 23rd of April 2015 (three full days in a row).

+The Genetics seminar room is located on the 7th floor of the Pharmacity building ([Google maps](https://maps.google.fi/maps?f=q&source=s_q&hl=en&geocode=&q=turku+pharmacity&aq=&sll=60.451601,22.268397&sspn=0.001254,0.004128&vpsrc=6&t=h&ie=UTF8&hq=&hnear=PharmaCity,+It%C3%A4inen+Pitk%C3%A4katu,+Turku&ll=60.448862,22.291815&spn=0.001254,0.004128&z=19)).

+The course will be from 9am to 17pm, with a one-hour lunch break and some coffee breaks along the way.
+People can stay after the course (17pm-18pm) if they have some questions on what was taught during the day.